sematic-ai/sematic/docs/execution-modes.md

 2. `divide` is called, given the Future from `add` and the constant `3`.
 It also returns immediately without doing any work.
 3. `calculate_average` returns the `Future` output by `divide`
-4. The resolver job analyzes the `Future` coming from `calculate_average` and sees that to get the value for it, it must first execute `add` and then execute `divide`.
+4. The driver job analyzes the `Future` coming from `calculate_average` and sees that to get the value for it, it must first execute `add` and then execute `divide`.
-5. Since `add` is non-inline, the resolver starts a container within which to execute `add`. `add` returns an actual `float` which is the sum of `a`, `b`, and `c`.
+5. Since `add` is non-inline, the driver starts a container within which to execute `add`. `add` returns an actual `float` which is the sum of `a`, `b`, and `c`.
-6. The resolver sees that it now has everything required to execute `divide`, so it does so.
-Since `divide` is inline, the resolver doesn't need to start a new container for it, and instead it executes `divide` in its own process.
+6. The driver sees that it now has everything required to execute `divide`, so it does so.
+Since `divide` is inline, the driver doesn't need to start a new container for it, and instead it executes `divide` in its own process.

 #### When to use inline?